Docker Deployment

 Method 1: Using KSM Config File

-Use Keeper Secrets Manager (KSM) config file to download the config.json configuration from a Keeper record.
+Use a Keeper Secrets Manager (KSM) config file to download the config.json configuration from a Keeper record.
 The container will:

 • Download the config.json attachment from the specified record using the mounted KSM config file